niccolascosta/ng-lightning/README.md

 This library contains native [Angular 2](https://angular.io/) components and directives written from scratch in TypeScript using the [Lightning Design System](https://www.lightningdesignsystem.com/) CSS framework.

-**This release is a developer preview.** We are looking for community help to find and fix bugs, improve demo site and create new components.
+We are looking for community help to find and fix bugs, improve demo site and create new components.

 ## Installation